 If you experience high winds and use Standard Hay Pillow slow feed bags or Mini Hay Pillows , place a rounded smooth rock (smaller than your fist) in the bag with the hay.
 This is not necessary under "normal" breezy conditions, only higher winds/gusts.

 Secure At Least Two Corners of Your Trailer Manger Hay Pillow® to Keep it in Place

 Secure both ends of your Manger Hay Pillow® with adjustable straps (sold separately).
-If not secured properly in:
+If not secured properly:

-- Slant loads - it can slide out and over the front edge of the manger.
+- It can slide out and over the front edge of the manger.

-- Straight loads - it can potentially be flipped over (solid back up).
+- It can potentially be flipped over (solid back up).

 Use a Large Raised Tub to Save Your Back